plone/buildout.deco/README.rst

 - ``toolbar-2.0.cfg``

-  This is setup for `plone.app.toolbar`_ version 2.0, which builds uppon version 1.0 and opens toolbar links inside overlay which is placed inside iframe.
+  This is setup for `plone.app.toolbar`_ version 2.0, which builds upon version 1.0 and opens toolbar links inside overlay which is placed inside iframe.
 This should give us separation of backend and frontend theming.